 As a result, less silver bullion pieces bearing classic designs are now available on the market, and fewer new ones with "COPY" are being produced.
 Dealers and the private mints that are often among their main suppliers of bullion have both been reluctant to put new classic rounds into production.

 That's why The Hunter design silver round is an original take on this well-received concept.
-The artwork was created in-house by Gainesville Coins and shows how creativity and the latest minting technology can transform a beloved classic like the Buffalo design into something entirely new.
+The artwork was created in-house and shows how creativity and the latest minting technology can transform a beloved classic like the Buffalo design into something entirely new.